 Any response must begin with a full restoration of Parliament's representative role: only meetings of the full Parliament should be regarded as legitimate and adequate.
 For reasons of social distancing, any such assembly would need to be held in a space larger than the existing chambers-such as the Great Hall in Parliament House.
-Alternatively, arrangements would need to be made for a 'virtual' Parliament, with Members participating electronically from their own electorates.49 Ensuring secure and verifiable methods of participation and voting is of course complex and indeed unproven.50 Yet at a time when millions of Australians were using digital methods to conduct business, execute financial transactions, receive and deliver education and express their culture, Parliament's inability to take steps towards virtual meetings seems a particularly blatant failure.
+Alternatively, arrangements would need to be made for a 'virtual' Parliament, with Members participating electronically from their own electorates.
+Ensuring secure and verifiable methods of participation and voting is of course complex and indeed unproven.
+Yet at a time when millions of Australians were using digital methods to conduct business, execute financial transactions, receive and deliver education and express their culture, Parliament's inability to take steps towards virtual meetings seems a particularly blatant failure.

 A fully representative Parliament could have performed its authorising and scrutiny functions as intended, bringing to the task the same recognition of the need for a speedy legislative response to the crisis.
 But it is in deliberative role that Parliament's biggest contribution might be made, helping define the strategic and implementation challenges presented by COVID-19.
 At a critical time when the big-picture strategy was still evolving, the language of 'Team Australia' presented crisis management as a largely unproblematic, unitary, top-down directive process, rather than as a collaborative and iterative one.
-In COVID-19, policy makers faced complex problems at the levels of both strategy and implementation.
-Despite expert advice to the National Cabinet, the strategy for attacking these problems was not obvious and was subject to legitimate disagreement.51 No choice was simple: prioritising public health jeopardised the
+In COVID-19, policy makers faced complex problems at the levels of both

-49 Twomey, 'A Virtual Australian Parliament is Possible'.
+&lt;sup>49 Twomey, 'A Virtual Australian Parliament is Possible'.
 A virtual sitting may have been contemplated when, towards the end of the 23 March 2020 sitting, standing orders were amended to allow the House to meet 'in a manner and form not otherwise provided in the standing orders'-wording widely interpreted as allowing nonphysical presence of Members.
 See also Jonathan O'Dea, 'Socially Distant but Democratically Together: Towards a Virtual Parliament in NSW' in this issue of the Australasian Parliamentary Review.

-50 Unlike the UK, where the House of Commons set up a working group to investigate remote collaboration and videoconferencing, and actively tested virtual voting methods.
+&lt;sup>50 Unlike the UK, where the House of Commons set up a working group to investigate remote collaboration and videoconferencing, and actively tested virtual voting methods.